 Be careful what you put in writing; it can be used against you later.
 This includes text messaging, social media and emails.

 We have seen many people who have written things that they later regret doing; be extra careful if you are considering a divorce.

 Secure Important Information

 Make sure any documents, email, telephone and electronic items that you use for divorce planning are private and secure.
-Use accounts with strong passwords that your family and friends won’t have access to.
-Change passwords if you have any doubt.
+Electronic accounts should have strong passwords that your family and friends won’t have access to.
+Change your passwords if you have any doubt.

 Consider Putting Money Aside